 Picture our planet.
 Picture the farms where our food comes from and the farmers who care for them.
 Picture families like yours and mine working hard to put nourishing food on the table.
 Now picture them all thriving and working in harmony.
 This is the world that I want to live in, where people coexist with their environment in a way that creates a nourishing and sustainable food supply for all.

 It may sound like a daydream, but it’s a hopeful vision for the future that I hold very dear.
 With over 80% of conventional processed food in the U.S. containing genetically modified ingredients, it’s clear that our food supply has lost its natural roots, however, I still have cause to celebrate during Earth Month.
-I am proud to stand with millions of people across North America who share the mission to create a safe and healthy food supply.
+I am proud to stand with millions of people across North America who share the mission to create non-GMO food supply.
 In making powerful lifestyle choices and choosing non-GMO products, we are protecting the future of our food.

 Standing up for our right to know what’s in our food, and our right to choose whether or not we consume GMOs is key to cultivating a more resilient food system.
 Here are the reasons I choose to celebrate the non-GMO movement during Earth Month, and the other 11 months of the year too!